Meikle Wind Energy Project

 - Participation on the Technical Advisory Committee (TAC) to review post-construction fatality monitoring results and discuss future monitoring and mitigation needs.

 Specialized Geomatics Services

-Hatfield’s team of geomatics specialists provided a wide range of support throughout all phases of the Meikle Wind Energy Project, including Environmental Assessment map series and figures, and facilitation of infrastructure updates through constraints mapping including GIS and Autodesk AutoCAD tools.
+Hatfield’s team of geomatics specialists provided a wide range of support throughout all phases of the Meikle Wind Energy Project, including an EA map series and figures, and facilitation of infrastructure updates through constraints mapping including GIS and Autodesk AutoCAD tools.
 Hatfield acquired up-to-date high resolution ortho-satellite images to support Environmental Assessment components, including cumulative environmental assessment.
-Geomatics specialists supported the Construction Environmental Management Plan (CEMP) and its implementation, and independent environmental monitoring with ongoing mapping support.
+Geomatics specialists supported the CEMP and its implementation, and independent environmental monitoring with ongoing mapping support.